Image optimization cost: self-hosted vs CDN (2026)

 The crossover point depends on your image request volume:

 At 100,000 monthly image requests, the CDN costs roughly $35/month — less than the self-hosted setup.
-At 500,000 requests, the CDN costs approximately $175/month, approaching the self-hosted cost.
+At 500,000 requests, the CDN costs approximately $175/month, past the self-hosted cost.
 The crossover happens somewhere around 300,000-500,000 monthly image requests.
 Beyond that, every additional request is essentially free with self-hosted optimization (just bandwidth to the client), while CDN costs continue to climb linearly.

 Hidden costs of third-party services